Finnish honesty explored: The myths and the facts

 Helsinki: the world's most honest city

-That gap — between the international perception of the finding as remarkable and the Finnish perception of it as expected — tells you something useful about how Finnish honesty operates.
+That gap, between the international perception of the finding as remarkable and the Finnish perception of it as expected, tells you something useful about how Finnish honesty operates.
 It is not a virtue people consciously practise.
 It is an assumption about how the world should work.
-Returning something that isn't yours is not an act of moral courage.
-It is just what you do.

 At a Finnish workplace meeting, if someone proposes an idea that will not work, a Finnish colleague will say so.
 Not harshly.
 Not unkindly.
-But clearly, with reasons, in front of everyone, including the person who had the idea.
+But clearly, with reasons, in front of everyone.
 This is not considered an attack on the person.
 It is considered useful information delivered at the right time.

 Finnish honesty vs Nordic politeness

 Swedish social culture values consensus and harmony.
 Criticism in a Swedish meeting is typically wrapped in acknowledgement, softened with positives and delivered in a way that leaves the recipient feeling broadly good about themselves.
-This is not dishonesty.
-It is a different theory about how communication should work.
+This is a different theory about how communication should work, not dishonesty.

 Finnish communication does not operate this way.
 There is no tradition of softening a critique to protect the feeling of the room.
 The view is that clarity is a form of respect: you are treating the other person as capable of handling accurate information.
 Anything else is condescension with good manners.